 How to Manage Teen Phone Addiction

-Have your teen hand-in their phone before bed.
+Have your teen hand-in their phone before bedtime.
 I am not as concerned about the light emitted from the screen as I am about what teenagers are looking at on the phone that is triggering them at night.
-If you are looking at photos of people hanging out without you or you are being made fun of in the group chat, you are going to feel anxious and sad and not be able to sleep.
-It will also be very hard to put the phone down in order to try and get some sleep.
-The time in which your teen should hand in their phone will vary in every household and every family member should participate.
+If your teen is feeling excluded looking at Instagram or TikTok posts of friends hanging out.
+Or your teen is being made fun of in a group chat, then your teen is going to feel anxious and sad and will not be able to sleep well at night.
+It will also be very hard for your teen put the phone down at night, wind down and to get some sleep.
+The time in which your teen should hand in their phone will vary in every household and every family member should participate and also hand in their phones at night.
 Yes, you too mom and dad.
 Make a charging station in the kitchen where all of the phone’s “sleep” overnight.
-You will be surprised by how much earlier you all go to sleep, the better quality of sleep you have and how quickly your teens get out of bed in the morning to earn their phone back after breakfast.
+You will be surprised by how much earlier you all go to bed, the better quality of sleep you have and how quickly your teens get out of bed in the morning to earn their phone back after breakfast.

 No Phones at the Dinner Table

 Do not allow phones during any family meal.
 With everyone’s busy schedules, family meals are essential for family members to connect with each other.
 Conversations during family meals also support development of social skills and conversation skills.
 You want your teen to develop the etiquette of not having a device at the table.
 Studies have shown that families who eat meals and talk with each other are more likely to have teens that score higher SAT and are less likely to have teens that engage in substance abuse.
 Once again, mom and dad should put their phones away too.